 Once actual loss has been established, the number of victims still may be at issue when the case involves corporate or organizational losses or jointly held funds.
-For example, the Eighth Circuit rejected the government's argument that, when a defendant steals from multiple retail stores in the same chain, each store is a victim for purposes of §2B1.1(b)(2).65 A company representative testified that, even though the thefts took place at individual Walgreens store locations, the corporation sustained the actual loss because Walgreens' corporate structure did not give individual stores ownership of a pro rata share of corporate assets.66 Thus, the court concluded, the corporation was the only victim under §2B1.1(b)(2).67
+For example, the Eighth Circuit rejected the government's argument that, when a defendant steals from multiple retail stores in the same chain, each store is a victim for purposes of §2B1.1(b)(2).66 A company representative testified that, even though the thefts took place the court's overall loss estimate . . . .
+Here, [the defendant] fails to satisfy [the plain error] standard because he has not established an error that was plain.
+We note that, unlike the Second, Ninth, and Tenth Circuits, we have not spoken as to how district courts must account for the number of victims in the loss calculation, and we decline to do so here.").